MicrosoftDocs/win32-pr.de-de/desktop-src/SecCrypto/encrypteddata-content.md

 ## <a name="property-value"></a>Eigenschaftswert

-Der Inhalt, der verschlüsselt oder entschlüsselt werden soll.
+Der inhalt, der verschlüsselt oder entschlüsselt werden soll.

 ## <a name="requirements"></a>Anforderungen